narajaon/onestatus/README.md

 set noshowmode noruler
 set laststatus = 0
 ```
-You can of course not use `BufEnter` but I found it sufficient for my use case.
+You can of course not use `BufEnter` and use `WinEnter` or some other events but I found it sufficient for my use case.

 # Customization
 This is how the OneStatus command is implemented.